Kathund/Spotify-Manager/README.md

 # Spotify Manager

 Control spotify via a discord bot!
 What could go wrong?
-Allow anyone to queue songs, manage playback statusm and more all from a discord bot.
+Allow anyone to queue songs, manage playback status and more all from a discord bot.
 This application uses [Discord.js v14](https://www.npmjs.com/package/discord.js) and the [Spotify Web API](https://developer.spotify.com/documentation/web-api/).